 That is why I must address what is being said by Thabiti Anyabwile.

-Now, before the reader even gets past this line, there will be snarks, whispers, and perhaps even proclamations that will suggest I’m writing this because I’m not #Woke, or just I’m a white man in love with my whiteness.
-Better yet, I simply cannot give up the privileges afforded to me by my white slave-owning ancestors and privileged parents.
-Whatever the cop-out may be, I do also expect to find thoughtful responses.
-I hope those who disagree will answer me with the same thoughtfulness I’m putting into this post.
+Now, before the reader even gets past this line, there will be snarks, whispers, and perhaps even proclamations that will suggest I’m writing this because I’m not #Woke.
+Maybe I’m just not credible because, after all, as a white man I simply cannot give up the privileges afforded to me by my white slave-owning ancestors and privileged parents.
+In any case, opposition will come, but I do hope to find some thoughtful responses to what I have to say.

 MLK50 and The Gospel Coalition

 The context of my response and Thabiti Anyabwile’s words is the Martin Luther King Jr. Conference sponsored by The Gospel Coalition.
-It took place April 3rd-April 4th and sought to speak into issues surrounding race.
+It took place April 3rd-4th and sought to speak into issues surrounding race.
 There were several speakers, including Matt Chandler, John Piper, Trip Lee and others.

 The “Art” of the Generalization